Classification of Links Up to 0-Solvability: Introduction

 \section{Introduction}

 Many open problems in low-dimensional topology center around the study of 4-manifolds.
 In the smooth category, even compact simply-connected 4-manifolds are unclassified.
-In the 1950's, Fox and Milnor introduced the notion of \emph{concordance classes} of links.
-Link concordance is a 4-dimensional equivalence relation on links in $S^3$; studying link concordance can contribute greatly to the understanding of 4-manifolds.
-In 1966, Fox and Milnor showed that concordance classes of knots form an abelian group, called the \emph{knot concordance group}, $\C$.
+In the 1950's, Fox and Milnor introduced the notion of \emph{link concordance} a 4-dimensional equivalence relation; studying link concordance can contribute greatly to the understanding of 4-manifolds.
+In 1966, Fox and Milnor showed that concordance classes of knots form an abelian group called the \emph{knot concordance group}, $\C$.
 The knot concordance group has been well-studied since its introduction, but its structure is complicated and remains largely unknown.
-Here, we study the more general \emph{(string) link concordance group}, $\C^m$, where $m$ is the number of link components; when $m=1$, this is the knot concordance group.
+Here, we study the \emph{(string) link concordance group}, $\C^m$, where $m$ is the number of link components; when $m=1$, this is the knot concordance group.

 Cochran, Orr, and Teichner introduced the notion of \emph{n-solvability} of ordered, oriented links in 2003 \cite{COT}.
 This definition can be extended to string links; a string link is $n$-solvable if and only if its closure is an $n$-solvable link.
-They introduced the \emph{n-solvable filtration} $\F_n^m, n \in \frac{1}{2}\N$, which is an infinite sequence of nested subgroups of $\C^m$, as a tool for investigating the structure of $\C^m$ \cite{COT}.
-The $n$-solvable filtration can be thought of as an algebraic approximation to a link being slice.
+Harvey gives a precise definition in \cite{H}.
+Cochran, Orr, and Tehichner's \emph{n-solvable filtration} $\F_n^m, n \in \frac{1}{2}\N$, is an infinite sequence of nested subgroups of $\C^m$ that can be thought of as an algebraic approximation to a link being slice \cite{COT}.

 While the $n$-solvable filtration of $\C^m$ has been studied since its inception, many of the existing results discuss quotients of the filtration.
-For example, Harvey shows that the quotients ${\F_n^m}/{\F_{n+1}^m}$ contain an infinitely generated subgroup \cite{H}.
+Harvey shows that the quotients ${\F_n^m}/{\F_{n+1}^m}$ contain an infinitely generated subgroup \cite{H}.
 Cochran and Harvey showed that the quotients ${\F_n^m}/{\F_{n.5}^m}$ contain an infinitely generated subgroup \cite{CH}.
 Cochran, Harvey, and Leidy \cite{CHL} and Cha \cite{Cha} have made notable contributions in this area.

-In their seminal work on the $n$-solvable filtration, Cochran, Orr, and Teichner classified 0-solvable knots; they showed that a knot is 0-solvable if and only if it has Arf invariant zero.
+In their seminal work on the $n$-solvable filtration, Cochran, Orr, and Teichner classified 0-solvable knots by showing that a knot is 0-solvable if and only if it has Arf invariant zero.
+Kauffman showed a knot has Arf invariant zero if and only if it is band-pass equivalent to the unknot \cite{Kauff}.
 As a corollary of the main result of this paper, we provide a parallel characterization of when a link is 0-solvable.